 Deadline: October 15th

-The Central Intelligence Agency’s Graduate Scholarship Program grants up to $18,000 for promising graduate students, particularly minorities and people with disabilities, who are beginning the first or second year of any master’s degree.
-Qualified recipients must be U.S. citizens, take at least nine credits per semester, meet income requirements, and carry a minimum overall GPA of 3.0.
+The CIA Graduate Scholarship Program provides $18,000 to promising graduate students.
+The scholarship favors minority and disabled graduate students.
+Graduate students are eligible whether beginning the first or second year of any master’s.
+Qualified recipients must be U.S. citizens.
+They must take at least nine credits per semester.
+They must meet income requirements, and carry a minimum overall GPA of 3.0.
 Those chosen will complete a 60 to 90-day work experience at a CIA facility in Washington, DC.
+Plus if you get this one, everyone will think you’re a spy!

 Contact